Metafabrix/.github/profile/README.md

 **About us**
- - Metafabrix Labs is building secure infrastructure for the Open Metaverse
+ - Metafabrix Labs is focused on building secure infrastructure for the Open Metaverse

 **Careers**
  - We are actively hiring, please send us an [email](mailto:info@metafabrix.io) if you are interested in finding out more